Teneriffe

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Teneriffe has 15 operational public transport stops offering a mix of ferry and bus services.
-These are served by six routes that facilitate 4,425 weekly passenger trips in total.
-The area boasts excellent transport accessibility with residents typically residing 104 meters from the nearest stop.
-Primarily residential, Teneriffe sees most commuters travelling outward.
-Cars remain the dominant mode of transport at 60%, followed by walking (16%) and bus use (13%).
-Vehicle ownership averages 0.7 per dwelling, lower than the regional average.
+These are served by six distinct routes, facilitating a total of 4,425 weekly passenger trips.
+The area's transport accessibility is rated excellent, with residents typically residing just 104 meters from the nearest stop.
+Predominantly residential, Teneriffe sees most commuters travelling outward.
+Cars remain the primary mode of transport used by 60% of residents, followed by walking at 16%, and bus travel at 13%.
+On average, there are 0.7 vehicles per dwelling, lower than the regional norm.

-According to the 2021 Census, 33.8% of residents work from home, potentially influenced by COVID-19 conditions.
-Across all routes, service frequency averages 632 trips daily, equating to approximately 295 weekly trips per individual stop.
+Notably, 33.8% of residents work from home, a figure that may be influenced by COVID-19 conditions (2021 Census).
+Across all routes, service frequency averages 632 trips daily, equating to roughly 295 weekly trips per individual stop.

 Frequently Asked Questions - Transport